-SLIDE AND TUBE METHOD : Agglutination of the red blood cells with the antibodies is a positive test indicating the presence of 'A' and /or 'B' antigens on the cells and no agglutination indicates the absence of 'A' and /or 'B' antigens on the cells.
-QUALITY CONTROL : Each batch of Anti - A, Anti - B & Anti - AB Monoclonal Antibodies is subjected to stringent internal quality control regarding specificity, avidity, intensity and titre to ensure constant quality of antibodies.
+SLIDE AND TUBE METHOD: Agglutination of the red blood cells with the antibodies is a positive test indicating the presence of 'A' antigen on the cells and no agglutination indicates the absence of 'A' antigen on the cells.

+QUALITY CONTROL: Each batch of Anti - A Monoclonal Antibodies is subjected to stringent internal quality control regarding specificity, avidity, intensity and titre to ensure constant quality of antibodies.

-Avidity : It is defined as the reactivity time (in seconds) taken by the antibodies to show the agglutination and is tested by slide method with 40% red cells suspension.
+Avidity: It is defined as the reactivity time (in seconds) taken by the antibodies to show the applutination and is tested by slide method with 40% red cells suspension.

 Intensity: It shows the strength of the reaction ie clumping.
-It is tested by slide method with 40% red cells suspension & is graded as :
+It is tested by slide method with 40% red cells suspension & is graded as: